Q. What is a Defibrillator?

-A. Yes.
-It is possible to get funding for PADs.
-If you are looking to have one fitted in your area, visit The British Heart Foundation for more information on fund raising and how to apply.
+A. It is possible to receive funding for a public access defibrillator.
+If you want on installing in your local areas, it’s a good idea to visit The British Heart Foundation for more information on fund raising and how to apply.

 Q. What is the cheapest defibrillator I can buy?

-A. No. AEDs are specifically designed to be used by anyone such as medical professionals and laypersons alike.
-They feature guidance systems and full step by step instructions with many AEDs offering visual and verbal assistance such as prompting you when you are delivering effective care and lighting images up on the AED when the next step is ready to be performed.
+A. The beauty of a defibrillator is that it can be used with absolutely no training.
+Specifically designed for use by anyone, defibrillators feature guidance systems and full step by step instructions making them straightforward to use.
+Many AEDs offer visual and verbal assistance and encourage you when you are delivering effective care.
+Lit up images within the AED when the next step is ready to be performed helps the user quickly learn how the process works.
 AEDs also calculate their own electro-static shock and determine when a shock needs to be delivered, taking the pressure away from the person who is helping.

 Q. What is the difference between a Monophasic Defibrillator and a Biphasic Defibrillator?

-A. Monophasic and Biphasic defibrillators are both effective when it comes to re-starting a heart and delivering emergency medical care.
-A monophasic defibrillator delivers current from one vector, whilst a biphasic defibrillator delivers the current from two directions, hence their names.
-Most defibrillators are Biphasic as they deliver equal wavelengths on both sides but, both are extremely effective.
+A. Monophasic and Biphasic defibrillators are both effective when it comes to helping a fibrillating heart to beat at it’s normal rhythm.
+A monophasic defibrillator delivers a current from one vector, whilst a biphasic defibrillator delivers the current from two directions, hence their names.
+Most defibrillators are Biphasic as they deliver equal wavelengths on both sides but both are extremely effective.

 Q. What are the dangers of a defibrillator?